Sit with me.

 My childhood bedroom was in the front of our little ranch house.
-My windows looked up the hill, where I could see the house far across the street.
-I could see the light that was left on all night next to the driveway.
+My windows looked up the hill, where I could see the house far across the street, and the house light that was always left on all night.

-I woke up in the night to feel someone gently stroking my hand.
+Very soon after we moved to that house, when I would have been four years old, I woke up in the night to feel someone gently stroking my hand.
 Profound peace enveloped me.
-I half dozed in a state of deep comfort until I woke again, this time feeling that my hand had been let go, and my skin was cool where the warm hand had been.
+I half dozed in a state of deep comfort until I woke again, this time feeling that my hand had been let go, and my skin was cool where the warm touch had been.

 I had not hear my companion move.
 No one had stood up or walked out of the room.
-Whoever it was had to still be with me.
+They still had to be with me, whoever it was.

 I called out, but there was no answer.

 I tried to see who was there, but the dark of the room was impenetrable.